Chris Taylor Player Props: Dodgers vs. White Sox

 White Sox Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the White Sox pitching staff ranks sixth in MLB.
+- The pitching staff for the White Sox has a collective 9.4 K/9, the sixth-best in MLB.

-- The White Sox have a 4.60 team ERA that ranks 24th across all league pitching staffs.
+- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.59).

-- The righty last appeared on Thursday against the New York Yankees, when he tossed five innings, allowing five earned runs while giving up eight hits.
+- In his most recent appearance on Thursday against the New York Yankees, the right-hander tossed 5 2/3 innings, allowing three earned runs while surrendering six hits.

+- In 11 games this season, the 32-year-old has a 4.19 ERA and 7.4 strikeouts per nine innings, while allowing a batting average of .249 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.